 Check the programmes offered by several colleges and then select the one which offers the latest curriculum and context-related practical exposure.

 Don’t limit yourself to colleges in your neighbourhood or country.
 With the rapid growth of online education, online degrees and certifications are just as valid as degrees you can get at a local college, and cost much less to boot.

 You can acquire new skills by taking online courses offered by Massive Open Online Courses (MOOCs) platforms which are free and taught by some of the best professors in any discipline.

-You can also consider joining online courses provided by for-profit organisations like upGrad’s ‘Lifelong Learning’ initiative, to help you stay ahead of the curve and prepare you for life after the pandemic.
+You can also consider joining free online courses in the Glow & Lovely Career Community to help you stay ahead of the curve and prepare you for life after the pandemic.

-These programs have been designed in collaboration with leading industry experts and will help you develop a strong fundamental understanding of a variety of different topics.
+These programs include courses from Learning English to Personal Grooming and Data Science and have been designed in collaboration with leading industry experts.
+They will help you develop a strong understanding of a variety of different topics.

 Once you’ve joined the programme of your choice, work hard to learn about the latest developments in your discipline and constantly update your knowledge.

 Acquiring the necessary skills can also occur in your current workplace.
 Find opportunities in your present organisation to work on projects related to the skills you wish to develop.

 Let your current employer know which specific skills you seek to develop and apply for relevant projects.
 For example, if you’re a software developer and want to build new skills in data science, get involved in projects related to analytics.